 top of page

-THE HEARRT PROJECT
+THE HEART PROJECT

-HEARRT focuses on a population that has difficulty accessing traditional services, are chronically
+HEART focuses on a population that has difficulty accessing traditional services, are chronically

 homeless and often suffer from a dual diagnosis of mental illness and addiction.
 They are frequently institutionalized, use emergency medical services as primary care, and are reluctant or refuse to use traditional homeless shelters.
-The HEARRT team partners with the Continuum of Care’s Community Intake Center to manage a by-name list of 25 to 30 of the most vulnerable individuals who meet these criteria in our community.

 "